Grieving for your baby after a stillbirth

 - thinking about suicide and self-harming.

-If, after about six months, you are still struggling to cope with everyday life, consider getting some professional help, which you can discuss with your GP.
+If, after about 6 months, you are still struggling to cope with everyday life, consider getting some professional help, such as seeing a counsellor, which you can discuss with your GP.

 - Saying Goodbye offers support, advice and a befriending service.
 You can also attend Saying Goodbye ceremonies across the country.

-- Twins Trust is the Twins and Multiple Births Association for support with losing a multiple birth baby.
+- Twins Trust has information and support for those who have lost a multiple birth baby.